 (A) Purpose.
 Kent state university takes student safety very seriously.
 To this end, the following policy and procedure has been established to assist in locating Kent state university students living in Kent state university owned on-campus housing who, based on the facts and circumstances known to Kent state university, Kent state university has determined to be missing.

 (B) Implementation.
 At the beginning of each academic year, Kent state university will inform students residing in on-campus housing that Kent state university will notify either a parent or an individual selected by the student not later than twenty-four hours after the time the student is determined to be missing.
 This information will include the following:

 (1) Students have the option of identifying an individual to be contacted by Kent state university not later than 24 hours after the time the student is determined to be missing.
 A student can register this confidential contact information through the student's Flashline account.

-(2) If the student is under 18 years of age, and not an emancipated individual, Kent state university is required to notify a custodial parent or guardian not later than 24 hours after the time that the student is determined to be missing.
+(2) If the student is under eighteen years of age, and not an emancipated individual, Kent state university is required to notify a custodial parent or guardian not later than twenty-four hours after the time that the student is determined to be missing.

-(1) Kent state university police services will be notified not later than 24 hours after the time that the student is determined to be missing.
+(1) Kent state university police services will be notified not later than twenty-four hours after the time that the student is determined to be missing.

 (3) Kent state university will follow the following notification procedure for a missing student who resides in on-campus housing:

 Once Kent state university receives a missing student report via the dean's office, Kent state university campus safety, residence services or other source, the following offices will be notified:

 (b) Undergraduate/graduate deans' offices;

 (4) Any official missing person report relating to this student shall be referred immediately to KSU police services